 Each proposal submitted to the AZA Conservation Grants Fund (CGF) is classified into two of the following categories: animal health, animal welfare, conservation education, wildlife conservation and/or reintroduction, management and/or breeding, and research.
 The AZA Conservation and Science Department verifies that all proposal application instructions and requirements have been met and returns those that were not.
 Verified proposals are then subjected to a rigorous two-tiered review process that determines which proposals will be recommended to AZA's Board of Directors for funding.

 Once classified, each proposal is sent to the two corresponding AZA Committee Chairs who coordinate the first tier review.
-These AZA Committees include the: Animal Health Committee, Animal Population Management Committee, Animal Welfare Committee, Conservation Education Committee, Research and Technology Committee, and Wildlife Conservation Committee.
+These AZA Committees include the: Animal Health Committee, Animal Population Management Committee, Animal Welfare Committee, Aquarium Affairs, Conservation Education Committee, Research and Technology Committee, and Wildlife Conservation Committee.
 Taxon Advisory Groups, Species Survival Plan® Programs, and Scientific Advisory Groups may be called on to provide expert input on relevant proposals.
 The Committee Chairs then distribute each proposal to at least three reviewers who provide required comments and rank the proposals in a specified manner.

 The Scientific Advisory Committee (SAC) then meets to review the top-ranked proposals, with each Committee Chair acting as an advocate for the top-ranked proposals in his/her category.
 The goal of the SAC review is to select the best mix of high quality projects, representing various topics, disciplines, and taxa.
 The SAC also reviews the project budget and may recommend that the award amount be accepted as is, increased, or decreased.
 Most awards fall in the $15,000-$20,000 range.
 However, larger awards are considered on a case-by-case basis.